Top 3 Resort Communities in East Cape

 Resort communities are becoming popular with travelers and buyers alike.

-Aside from staying in a luxurious home tucked inside a destination area, world-class amenities that often accompany resort communities draw in visitors.
-Everything from five-star golf courses, restaurants owned by celebrity chefs, and access to yacht-ready marinas, are all possible amenities within a resort community.
+Aside from staying in a luxurious home inside a destination area, world-class amenities that often accompany resort communities draw in visitors.
+Everything from five-star golf courses, restaurants owned by celebrity chefs, and access to yacht-ready marinas, are all possible within a resort community.

 While resorts are internationally scattered, there’s a keen interest in resort communities in East Cape.
 This area, which sits east of Cabo on Baja’s famous coastline, is quietly growing into an ocean lover’s paradise.